 In 2021, Merdeka PNB118 in Kuala Lumpur, Malaysia, will nip at the Burj's heels at 2,113 feet.

-The Sky Mile Tower proposed to be built in Tokyo, Japan aims to do just that.
+The Sky Mile Tower proposed to be built in Tokyo, Japan aims to reach 1 mile in height.
 But the obstacles are formidable.
 As CNN reports:

 At that soaring height, design requirements for wind can exceed those for earthquakes -- even, according to [a] report [by the Council on Tall Buildings and Urban Habitat (CTBUH)], in the most earthquake-prone regions of the world.
 "The tower will naturally have long periods of vibration that will be more readily excited by the wind," the report explains.